-Gambia: Defeated leader Jammeh says he will step down
+Gambia: Defeated leader Jammeh leaves country after election loss

 And he called on the country's military to remain loyal: "I command all members of the armed forces to remain in their barracks.
 Those found wanting, or in possession of firearms, without my order, shall be considered rebels."

-But Maj.
+Maj.
 Gen. Ousman Badjie, defense chief of the Gambian armed forces, told CNN he now considered Barrow the commander in chief.

 Badjie said the situation needed to be solved politically, not militarily.